by Diane Linsley

 cancer.
 During the last two years of her life, she practiced tonglen every day.
 Ken says it was her favorite spiritual practice.
 It gave her courage and kept her from sinking into self-pity and disconnection from the rest of humanity.

 Soon after my introduction to tonglen, I came across references to it in three other books.
 I took this remarkable coincidence as a sign, and I started practicing tonglen.
 I was amazed at the results.
 Tonglen doesn't get stale.
-In fact, it becomes more powerful and effective the longer we do it.
+In fact, it becomes more powerful and effective the longer you do it.

 Each of the books gave slightly different instructions for tonglen meditation.
-Here's how I do it:
+Here's how I do it.

 How to Do Tonglen

 Think about whatever is bothering you the most right now.
 Is it physical pain?
 A relationship issue?
 The fear of something in the future?
 Think of the person, thing or event that is causing your suffering.
-Notice how your body tenses when you think of it.
+Notice how your body tenses when you think about it.
 Where is the tension?
 Is it in your stomach, your chest or your throat?
 Maybe it's throughout your whole body.

 In her book, Intuitive Healing, Dr. Judith Orloff recommends doing tonglen for physical pain.
 She says, "As you inhale, breathe all your pain in.
 Visualize it as a cloud of dark smoke.
 Let it flow throughout your body, right to the core of your compassion.
 Now picture every last bit of the black smoke dissolving, purified by love.
 As you exhale, imagine this love as clear white light.
 Send it back to your area of discomfort.
 Breathe in pain.
 Breathe out compassion."